 3. J.Q.
 Dickinson Salt-Works

 Get a taste of the state’s Kanawha Valley by visiting J.Q.
 Dickinson Salt-Works in Malden.
 Tour the beautiful Dickinson family farm and see and taste for yourself how they make their unique salt from the ancient Iapetus Ocean that is trapped below the Appalachian Mountains.
 The state’s capitol city, Charleston, is full of iconic experiences just like this.
 From touring the state capitol to browsing the fares at the Capitol Market, visit the Charleston Convention and Visitors Bureau to take advantage of all that Charleston has to offer.

 4. Blackwater Falls State Park

 For an iconic experience and one-of-a-kind photo op, explore Blackwater Falls State Park.
 The majestic 57-foot cascade of Blackwater Falls gets its unique amber waters from the tannic acid of fallen hemlock and red spruce needles.
 Blackwater Falls State Park is located in Tucker County, where adventure lies at every corner.
-Tucker County is home to Canaan Valley Resort State Park, Timberline Resort and Dolly Sods Wilderness and Scenic area just to name a few.
+Tucker County is home to Canaan Valley Resort State Park and Dolly Sods Wilderness and Scenic area just to name a few.
 Visit the Tucker County Convention and Visitors Bureau to discover how you can explore this incredible county.

 5. Hatfield & McCoy ATV & UTV Trails